MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/live-stats-eb-vs-tm.md

 ## Further reading

-For a more in-depth explanation of event-based Stats, read the [Event-based Stats overview](event-based/live-stats-eb-overview.md).
+For a more in-depth explanation of event-based Stats, see [Event-based Stats overview](event-based/live-stats-eb-overview.md).

-For a more in-depth explanation of title-managed Stats, read the [Stats 2017 Documentation](title-managed/live-stats2017.md).
+For a more in-depth explanation of title-managed Stats, see [Title-managed Stats overview](title-managed/live-stats2017.md).